Compare Progressive, Allstate, Liberty Mutual and Nationwide (+ other top companies) to find the best home insurance in Indianapolis, Indiana.

 Why you can trust The Zebra

 Homeowners insurance covers your dwelling against many perils, including wind damage, fire and vandalism.
 Given the relatively frequent occurrence of these incidents and the substantial cost of replacing a home, having a home insurance policy is a solid investment.
+A typical homeowners policy costs $125 per month in Indianapolis, Indiana.
+This is slightly above the average American's monthly home insurance payment.

 What you pay for homeowners insurance depends on many factors.
 This can include the overall value of your house, the value of your personal belongings, and the materials that were used when building your home.
 The location of your home can also influence how much you pay for homeowners insurance.
 Some areas are more susceptible to perils like fire, hail, frozen pipes, volcanoes, or other hazards.
 These can make your insurance policy even more expensive.